-Most of the photographs in this record group give a pictorial history of the Museum, its collections and diverse programs--from drawings submitted in 1895 for the building's design competition, to the 1970 draping of the Great Stair Hall by the artist Christo and a 1996 symposium on the history of art.
-Also included are photographs of related facilities, such as the Fairmount Park houses, of which two are administered by the Museum, and the Art Deco building across the street from the Museum, which now known as the Ruth and Raymond G. Perleman Building will operate as an extension of the Museum's gallery and office spaces.
+Most of the photographs in this record group give a pictorial history of the Museum, its collections, and diverse programs--from drawings submitted in 1895 for the building's design competition, to a 1996 symposium on the history of art.
+Also included are photographs of related facilities, such as the Fairmount Park houses, of which two are administered by the Museum, and the Ruth and Raymond G. Perelman Building as it was before being renovated into the space it is today.

-The third series, "Personnel and services" pertains to the Museum's professional and support members, and the work they do, as well as to the Museum's officers, trustees or other committee members and advisors.
-The images are grouped as "Staff," "Officers and other overseers," and "Departments."
+The third series, "Personnel and department spaces" pertains to the Museum's professional and support members, and the spaces in which they work, as well as to the Museum's officers, trustees, or other committee members and advisors.
+The images are grouped as "Directors, Presidents, and overseers," "Staff," and "Department spaces."
 Most of the departmental photographs depict the many activities and programs conducted by the Education and Community/Urban Outreach departments.
-Incomplete sets of photographs used in several Museum publications comprise the "Public services" subseries.
-The "Special events and visitors" series documents many of the Museum's gala openings and events such as concerts, lectures and special performances.
+The "Special events and visitors" series is grouped as “Openings and special events,” “Artists and visits,” “Celebrities/Personalities,” and “Visitors.”
+The images document many of the Museum's gala openings and events such as concerts, lectures, and special performances, as well as the diverse visitors to the Museum, from school children to celebrities.
 Most of the events date from the 1980s and 1990s.
-The series also offers a pictorial record of the diverse visitors to the Museum, from school children to celebrities.
 Almost all the photographs in this series and certain images in other series were compiled by Joanna Hynes, who joined the Museum in 1980, and held positions as staff writer and communications officer, respectively, in the executive, publications, and development offices.